 - As a convenor and amplifier, we commit to sharing more Indigenous stories and perspectives through our communications and creating opportunities to amplify the work of Indigenous-led organizations in Edmonton.

 - As a member-based non-profit, we commit to creating more opportunities for Indigenous organizations to build capacity and achieve their missions.
-As such, when our new membership program launches on July 1, we have made a commitment that all Edmonton-based Indigenous-led organizations can receive a membership — and the benefits it entails — with zero annual fee for perpetuity.
+As such, when our new membership program launches on July 1, we have made a commitment that all Edmonton-based Indigenous community organizations can receive a membership — and the benefits it entails — with zero annual fee for perpetuity.

 Our Message to the Sector